 Closing

-A program manager from the Fortune 500 looked at an 18-month, 40-person enterprise build, decided they did not have the time or budget or patience for it, and built the equivalent in a workspace by themselves in a week.
-Then they became our first enterprise customer without talking to us.
+An experienced program manager looked at an 18-month, 40-person enterprise build, decided they did not have the time or budget or patience for it, and built the equivalent in a workspace by themselves in a week.
+Then they upgraded to our enterprise tier without talking to us.

 The part of this story that matters most is not the metrics.
 It is the shape of what happened.
 A person with a real problem encountered a product, built a real solution, ran it in production, and chose to keep running it at the tier required to sustain the scale.
 The full path from problem to production to purchase happened in the product.